PiotrCynowski/FPS_advanced_aiming/README.md

 *target vulnerable to current weapon*
 ![alt text](https://github.com/PiotrCynowski/FPS_advanced_aiming/blob/master/GitPics/fps_2.png?raw=true)

+#### Grab
+Some items can be grabbed; these items will have an indicator when the player is close enough, signaling that they can be picked up.
+A second indicator will appear when the player is close enough to the item, pointing at it, signifying that the item can be grabbed.
+Once the item is grabbed, the player can throw it using the left mouse button.

 #### Game UI
 The game's User Interface (UI) provides information to the player: